Channel Estimation for Rydberg Atomic Quantum Receivers: Unrolled Phase Retrieval from Holographic Snapshots: Numerical Results

+In this work, we consider a Cesium (Cs) vapor cell-based RAQR and the four-level ladder scheme is set to $6S_{1/2} \to 6P_{3/2} \to 47S_{1/2} \to 47P_{1/2}$ for a resonant millimeter-wave frequency $f_c = 37.406$ GHz \cite{anderson2020rydberg}.
+The specific parameter configurations of RAQR are obtained with the Alkali Rydberg Calculator (ARC) package \cite{vsibalic2017arc}.
+The proposed URformer is trained by the Adam optimizer with a cosine annealing learning rate scheduler over $T_\text{max} = 50$ epochs.
 Table I summarizes the main system parameters of the considered RAQR and training hyper-parameter setups of the proposed URformer.
-We compare the proposed URformer against several baseline methods: the classic GS and EM-GS algorithms, as well as two black-box deep learning approaches, i.e., the convolutional neural neiwork (CNN) and the standard Transformer architecture.
+We compare the proposed URformer against several baseline methods: the classic GS and EM-GS algorithms, as well as two black-box deep learning approaches, i.e., the convolutional neural network (CNN) and the standard Transformer architecture \cite{b8}.
 For fair comparison, the number of iterations for the classic algorithms is set to be $T_\text{GS}=100$ to provide superior estimation accuracy for iterative algorithms.

-Fig.~\ref{fig3} illustrates the NMSE performance of all methods as a function of the received SNR that is defined as $\mathrm{SNR} = {\mathbb{E}\left(|\mathbf{H} \mathbf{s}_p|^2\right)}/{\mathbb{E}\left(|\mathbf{w}_p|^2\right)}$, where the reference-to-signal ratio (RSR) is set to $\mathrm{RSR} = {\mathbb{E}\left(|\mathbf{b}|^2\right)}/{\mathbb{E}\left(|\mathbf{H} \mathbf{s}_p|^2\right)} = 10$ dB.
+Fig.~\ref{fig3} illustrates the NMSE performance of all methods as a function of the received SNR that is defined as $\mathrm{SNR} = {\mathbb{E}\left(|\mathbf{H} \mathbf{s}_p|^2\right)}/{\mathbb{E}\left(|\mathbf{w}_p|^2\right)}$, where the reference-to-signal ratio (RSR) is set to $\mathrm{RSR} = {\mathbb{E}\left(|\mathbf{b}|^2\right)}/{\mathbb{E}\left(|\mathbf{H} \mathbf{s}_p|^2\right)} = 10$ dB and the number of pilots is set to $P=20$.
 The results clearly demonstrate the superiority of the proposed URformer.
 In the challenging low-SNR regime, e.g., 0 dB, where the classic GS and EM-GS algorithms struggle significantly, URformer achieves a remarkable performance gain.
 This highlights the robustness of its learned modules, particularly the neural filter and Transformer block, which can effectively extract channel features even from very noisy measurements.
 In contrast, the black-box CNN and Transformer models fail completely, yielding a high error floor across all SNRs.
-This indicates their inability to solve the complex biased phase retrieval problem without the structural guidance of the underlying physical model.
+This indicates their inability to solve the complex phase retrieval problem without the structural guidance of the underlying physical model.